facelessuser/SubNotify/docs/src/markdown/usage.md

 ## Using SubNotify in a Plugin

+/// define
 sub_notify

-:
-    Command that displays the notification for Sublime Text.
+-   Command that displays the notification for Sublime Text.

     **Parameters**: